 Continue walking towards Kungstorget.
 This is the location of the fantastic Market Hall (Saluhallen).
 The market sells everything from fruit and vegetables to meat, cheese, fish, bread, flowers and biscuits.
 Enjoy the aromas and don’t be afraid of asking for a taster.
 This is a great opportunity to buy some of Flickorna Kanold’s divine chocolate pralines, try a refreshing juice made with Swedish favourites such as lingonberries and raspberries at På Kanelen, or a herring sandwich at Kåges Hörna.

-Cross the canal over the bridge Rosenlundsbron and head towards Haga Nygata.
+Move on past the square Grönsakstorget, cross the canal over the bridge Rosenlundsbron and head towards Haga Nygata.
 This wonderfully picturesque street has a great choice of delightful cafés.
 Bräutigams charming shop at Haga Nygata 13 sells handmade chocolate, liquorice, pralines and marzipan.

 After all that walking you might like to take a seat in the sun for a while.
 The sun (almost) always shines on Magasinsgatan.
 You can also find a choice of modern fast food options here.
 In Gothenburg, there are also a number of high quality food trucks serving everything from burgers to ceviche.
 They change locations from day to day but usually one or a couple of them can be found at Magasinsgatan.